flyfiguy/Person-RESTful-Web-App/README.md

 -- URL: jdbc:hsqldb:hsql://localhost:9001/hldb
 -- User: SA
 -- Password: No password
 -NOTE: Check database for tables and data first.
-Likely do not need to set up tables and data.
+Should already be set up in this repo.
 ->Run the included script file in three seperate steps: 1-tableCreationScript.sql to set up the person and address, 2-IndexAndConstraintScript to set up indexing and a constraint, 3-dataScript to insert some data into both tables
 --Scripts located in project base folder ...\homeLandHistories\database\scripts